 We are a group of highly committed individuals who work in education because we want to make a difference in the lives of children.
 We are passionate about our mission and believe that all students can learn when the teaching and learning environment is set up for success.

 We believe data analysis, with a strong shared vision, is necessary for this success to take place.
 Our processes give practical implementation that support your school's collaboration efforts.

-We are a 501(c)3 non-profit initiative that is an auxiliary of the Research Foundation at California State University, Chico.
-We operate entirely from grants and contracts which are administered through the Research Foundation.
+We are a 501(c)(3) non-profit initiative that is an auxiliary of the Research Foundation at California State University, Chico.
+We operate entirely from educational services grants and contracts which are administered through the Research Foundation.

-We work to help build the capacity of learning organizations at all levels to gather, analyze, and use data to continuously improve teaching and learning.
-We support program evaluation, systemic improvement, response to intervention, and comprehensive data analysis.
+We work to help build the capacity of learning organizations at all levels to gather, analyze, and use data to support eh Continuous School Improvement process.
+Our educational services include program evaluation, systemic improvement, response to intervention, and comprehensive data analysis.

 Education for the Future has conducted hundreds of workshops each year, presented data institutes to help schools build their capacity to analyze their own data, and administered thousands of questionnaires to gauge the perceptions of stakeholders.

 1991 - Education for the Future began as an initiative funded by the Pacific Telesis Foundation, later Southwestern Bell Corporation (SBC), and ultimately it's own non-profit with California State University, Chico, Research Foundation.

 1994 - Victoria L. Bernhardt published a book to describe the work she had been successfully implementing.
 The book, The School Portfolio: A Comprehensive Framework for School Improvement led many more schools, districts and Department of Education offices to seek out Dr. Bernhardt's expertise.

 1995 - Pacific Bell asked Bernhardt to work with Education First to integrate technology to help students achieve learning standards.